OctopusDeploy/People/Support.md

 - I have mastered my tools and the core building blocks used by our team.
 - I have a deep technical understanding of my area of speciality, and I can confidently use this knowledge to assist customers and fellow support team members in all areas of Octopus.
-- I know when it makes sense to push back against a customer, and when it is appropriate to not create an issue
+- I know when it makes sense to push back against a customer, and when it is appropriate to not create an issue.
-- I know how to mentor a customer to the best path, and I understand that the customer's stated issue and the actual issue might not be the same thing
+- I know how to mentor a customer to the best path, and I understand that the customer's stated issue and the actual issue might not be the same thing.

 ### I lead technically

 - I have a good understanding of CI/CD pipelines and how they are implemented by our customers.
 - I am trusted across Octopus Deploy and have established good working relationships across the organization, and I co-ordinate our response to complicated support issues by pulling in the right people and teams at the right time.
-- I actively research and implement technical solutions to improve our response times
+- I actively research and implement technical solutions to improve our response times.
-- I confidently, accurately, and quickly replicate complex deployment scenarios to assist with issue replication and resolution
+- I confidently, accurately, and quickly replicate complex deployment scenarios to assist with issue replication and resolution.

 ### I am a mentor of mentors